laniuslab/datacore-directus/docs/guides/template_shell.md

 ::: tip Requirements

 Define the knowledge they need to implement the recipe.
-Define the pre-existing configurations such as collections, roles, permssions, flows, etc. that they need to use your recipe.
+Define the pre-existing configurations such as collections, roles, permissions, flows, etc. that they need to use your recipe.

 :::